-When you need additional space for organizing data or model icons, select Options > Extra model/data board in the System Identification Tool GUI.
+When you need additional space for organizing data or model icons, select Options > Extra model/data board in the System Identification app.
 This action opens an extra session window with blank rectangles for data and models.
 The new window is an extension of the current session and does not represent a new session.

 Tip When you import or create data sets and there is insufficient space for the icons, an additional session window opens automatically.

 You can drag and drop data between the main System Identification app and any extra session windows.

 Type comments in the Notes field to describe the data sets.
 When you save a session, as described in Saving, Merging, and Closing Sessions, all additional windows and notes are also saved.